 - Department of Community, Equality and Gaeltacht Affairs

-- Charity Shop (Voluntary run)
+- Charity Shops (Voluntary run)

 The Irish Deaf Society receives minimal Government funding.